ThePolarEspresso/Malbolge-Project/README.md

 # Malbolge-Project

-In winter of 2022, I did a research project on the esoteric language *Malbolge* for my *Structure of Programming Languages* class.
+In winter of 2022, I did a research project on the esoteric programming language *Malbolge* for my *Structure of Programming Languages* class.
 This repository includes all of the work I did for this project.